octoscorp/GDS-Jam2/README.md

 #### UI
 Lower priority than the activation itself, but the player should know which cards are active at a given time.

+### MVP
+#### Web testing - Friday
+I have no way to test the web export on a PC other than mine from Friday night onwards.
+Ideally would have bones of game done by Friday morning:
+- Cactus, Zombie, Alien enemies
+- Card choice mechanism, including trigger for it (enemy drops item)
+- Card application for speed,
+- Player shooting enemies
+- Sounds for all of the above
+  - Also "Talking" sound for the tutorial
+  - Alien shooting sound
+  - Menu sounds

+#### Full MVP
+- Card choice using luck value
+- Aliens shooting
+- Pause menu (volumes, current card display, resolution?)
+- Score system (per-instance, for the moment)
+- Currently active display

+#### Stretch Goals for Jam
+- Card icons all distinct
+- Art consistency update
+- Enemies animated
+- Balance negative cards, goal being to make very difficult with all cards purchased

 ## Ideas
 ### Enemies